 Now, I’m not a Couchsurfing ambassador by any means, but I may perhaps preach it on the daily.
 So a post on the pros and cons of Couchsurfing might be biased coming from me, but I will try to keep it neutral.

 Pro: Amazing Local Experiences

 Why would you travel to a city as a tourist, and only visit places often seen on social media and Google, when you can enjoy the hidden gems that a local can show you?
 I’ve been shown so many “secret spots” that a generic tour bus or a travel advice page doesn’t know.
 Since I travel solo a lot, Couchsurfing became a great way for me to meet people, make friends, and stay connected to locals throughout my trip and beyond.
 This has always been one of my favorite things about Couchsurfing!

 Con: Too Many Experiences & No Personal Space

 Then again, hosts may be so inclined to show you all the hidden gems that you’d be too tired for all the must-sees.
 The majority of Couchsurfing hosts are really flexible.
-No one is going to drag you to places and demand you to do stuff with them, but I’ve had some extremely nice and eager hosts who didn’t really understand that I’d prefer a little time to myself once in a while.
+No one is going to drag you to places and demand you to do stuff with them, but I want to candid in this Couchsurfing review and say that I’ve also had some extremely nice and eager hosts who didn’t really understand that I’d prefer a little time to myself once in a while.